 Or read an analysis of the LHC incident on CERN's press office website.

-The 53rd and final replacement magnet for the Large Hadron Collider (LHC) was lowered into the accelerator's tunnel today, marking the end of repair work above ground following the incident in September last year that brought LHC operations to a halt.
+The 53rd and final replacement magnet for the Large Hadron Collider (LHC) is lowered into the accelerator tunnel, marking the end of repair work above ground following the incident in September the year before that brought LHC operations to a halt.

-The final magnet, a quadrupole designed to focus the beam, was lowered in the afternoon and started its journey to Sector 3-4, the scene of the September incident.
-In total 53 magnets were removed from Sector 3-4.
+The final magnet, a quadrupole designed to focus the beam, is lowered in the afternoon and starts its journey to Sector 3-4, the scene of the September incident.
+In total 53 magnets were removed from Sector 3-4 after the incident.
 Sixteen that sustained minimal damage were refurbished and put back into the tunnel.
 The remaining 37 were replaced and will be refurbished to provide spares for the future.

 The ALPHA experiment at CERN reported today that it succeeded in trapping antimatter atoms for over 16 minutes: long enough to begin to study their properties in detail.
 ALPHA is part of a broad programme at CERN’s antiproton decelerator investigating the mysteries of one of nature’s most elusive substances.